Super Bowl XXXIII halftime show

 The Super Bowl XXXIII halftime show was a performance that took place at the halftime of Super Bowl XXXIII.

 The show was titled "A Celebration of Soul, Salsa and Swing" and featured Big Bad Voodoo Daddy, Stevie Wonder, and Gloria Estefan.

 Production

-A native to the Super Bowl host city of Miami, Estefan had previously performed at the halftime show for Super Bowl XXVI.
+A native to the Super Bowl host city of Miami, Estefan had previously performed as a solo artist at the halftime show for Super Bowl XXVI and as a member of the Miami Sound Machine in the halftime show for Super Bowl XXIX.

 The halftime show was sponsored by Progressive Auto Insurance.
 Progressive, in doing so, was the first auto insurer to be the title sponsor of a Super Bowl halftime show.
 The show was produced by Radio City Productions.
 The show featured 1,000 performers.
 Effects included large lighted balloon balls, lasers, pyrotechnics.

 The show took place around the time of the end of commercial success of the swing revival.
 Music journalist Rob Sheffield has likened it to marking an end of 1990s music culture in the same that many regard the Altamont Free Concert as marking an end of the 1960s youth culture, remarking, "in a way, this halftime show did for the '90s what Altamont did for the '60s".